John I of Aragon: Biography

 John was the eldest son of Peter IV and his third wife, Eleanor, who was the daughter of Peter II of Sicily.
 He was born in Perpignan, capital of the Rousillon, which at that time was part of the Principality of Catalonia, in the Crown of Aragon.
-He was a man of character, with a taste for verse.
+He was a man of insignificant character, with a taste for verse.
 He was a Francophile and married Violant of Bar against the wishes of his father, who had wanted him to marry a princess of Sicily.
 His last marriage was happy.
 His wife frequently participated in government, since the king was often ill.

 Once on the throne, John abandoned his father's relatively Anglophile policy and made an alliance with France.
 He continued Aragon's support for the Pope of the Avignon line, Clement VII, in the Western Schism.
 John also made an alliance with Castile, and confirmed in 1388 a treaty with Navarre fixing borders between these kingdoms.

 In 1389–90, the Aragonese battled the troops of the Count of Armagnac, John III, who was attempting to conquer the lands of the vassal Kingdom of Majorca.
 The attack went from Empordà to Girona.
 The invaders were defeated in 1390 by Aragonese troops commanded by John's brother Martin.

 During 1388–90, John gradually lost all lands of the Duchies of Athens and Neopatras in Greece.

 In 1391, John promulgated legislation on Jews in different cities of the Kingdom of Aragon.
 Also in 1391, his administration faced a revolt in the vassal kingdom of Sicily, where the population had proclaimed Louis II of Naples as king.

 John was a protector of culture of Barcelona.
 He established in 1393 the Consistory of Barcelona (jocs florals), imitating the same office in Toulouse.

 Aragon had been attempting to subjugate Sardinia since the reign of James II, and gradually the Aragonese had conquered most of the island.
 However, in the 1380s, the remaining independent principality Arborea became a fortress of rebellion and the Aragonese were rapidly driven back by Eleanor de Bas-Serra.
 The Aragonese continued in John's reign to attempt to suppress rebels in Sardinia and regain lost territories.
 However, during John's reign, practically the whole of Sardinia was lost.

 John's reign was characterized by disastrous financial administration.

 He died during a hunt in forests near Foixà by a fall from his horse.
 Leaving no sons, he was succeeded by his younger brother Martin.